Upstream Color: Plot

 The Sampler finds that the pig containing Kris's worm has now given birth to piglets.
 He throws the piglets into a burlap sack and tosses them into a river.
-This event coincides with Jeff and Kris feeling an extreme sense of loss and frustration, and both act as if something terrible is happening to them; Jeff spontaneously picks a fight with two of his co-workers while Kris frantically searches as if she'd lost something.
+This event coincides with Jeff and Kris feeling an extreme sense of loss and frustration, and both act as if something terrible is happening to them; Jeff spontaneously picks a fight with two of his co-workers while Kris frantically searches as if she had lost something.
 The two, in their panicked state, reunite and travel to Kris's house, where they gather supplies, including a gun, and make camp in her bathroom's tub, expecting the worst.
 Meanwhile, the sack of piglets is seen rotting away and a blue substance bursts from the piglets' open wounds, filling the surrounding waters, from which orchids have emerged.
-The orchids eventually turn the same color blue and are collected by farmers, who sell the plants in the neighborhood where the Thief operates.
+The orchids eventually turn the same color blue and are collected by farmers, who sell the plants in the neighborhood where the thief operates.

 These events seem to mark a change in the state of things.
 Kris and Jeff begin to remember each other's personal histories as their own.
 Jeff discovers Kris mumbling the text of Walden while swimming.
 It is while performing this ritual that Kris comes to sense things that the Sampler has sensed, and it is this moment that the two start to piece together what happened to them both.
 In a dreamlike sequence, Kris, Jeff, and the Sampler all sit down at a table in a bare, white room where Kris reveals to the Sampler that she is aware of him; the Sampler collapses from an apparent heart attack.
 The scene then cuts to a parallel shot at the pig farm, where Kris shoots and kills the collapsed Sampler.
 Kris and Jeff collect a box of written records detailing others who were similarly drugged; they summon these other victims to the farm by sending them copies of Walden.
 The farm is thereafter remodeled and the pigs are better cared for; as a result, no more pigs are drowned, the orchids in the river no longer turn blue, and the Thief is deprived of the larvae for his drug.
 The film ends with Kris cradling a baby pig, at peace.